AIQUANT-Tech/CardanoVSC/cardanovsc/README.md

 - An intuitive "Ctrl + Shift + P >> CardanoAPI" feature allowing developers to quickly access Cardano API options directly from the IDE.
 - Cardano node Connection with **Blockfrost api** .
 - Cardano wallet management
+- Deployment of smart contract on cardano node

 This extension is perfect for developers building on the Cardano blockchain, enabling smooth and efficient smart contract development within the Visual Studio Code ecosystem.